XAITK/xaitk-saliency/CONTRIBUTING.md

 appropriate permissions.

 We use Sphinx for manual and automatic API [documentation](docs).
+For spelling and word usage guidance, see the "Style Sheet for XAITK Saliency Docs" (`docs/misc/style_sheet.rst`).

 ### Jupyter Notebooks
 When adding or modifying a Jupyter Notebook in this repository, consider the